soleil-ica/Lima-tango-cpp/doc/Dhyana/dhyana.rst

-Status                  Void            String                  Return the device state as a string setParamter             String Array    Void                    Set the value of a parameter getParameter            String          String                  Return the name and value of a specific parameter getAllParameter         Void            String                  Return all parameters and there value
+Status                  Void            String                  Return the device state as a string setParamter             String Array    Void                    Set the value of a parameter getParameter            String          String                  Return the name and value of a specific parameter getAllParameter         Void            String                  Return all parameters and their value
 ======================= =============== ======================= ===========================================